 This might seem similar to the Economy 7 tariff, but time of use tariffs offer different rates at different times of day.
 When demand is lowest, the rates will be lower, usually at night or during the middle of the day when people are at work.

 So, if you’ve got solar panels and a battery storage system, you can use electricity from your solar panels during the day and choose to fill up your battery during off-peak times to save money.
 You can do the same if you’ve got an electric vehicle – simply charge your car using cheap electricity from the grid.

-Grid trading is where you control when you charge your solar battery storage system from the grid and when you trade excess energy back for maximum energy bill savings.
+Grid trading allows you to control when you charge your solar battery storage system from the grid.
+It also allows you to control when you trade excess energy back for maximum energy bill savings.
 This means you can fill up your battery with cheap energy during off-peak times (if you’re on a time of use tariff), then sell it back to the grid when demand is at its highest.

-Most systems will be able to do this intelligently without you having to do much about it, so this is an easy way to get yourself some form of solar panel funding.
+Most systems will be able to do this intelligently without you having to do much about it.
+This is an easy way to get yourself some form of solar panel funding.

 This is where a utility company remotely manage your system and can trade and swap energy on your behalf in compliance with the National Grid’s dynamic frequency response service.

 You can benefit from the savings with a credit system.

 The Renewable Heat Incentive enables participants with domestic and non-domestic properties to utilise green technology and reap the financial rewards over a seven-year period.
 You can get this type of solar panel funding if you have a solar hot water system, but it doesn’t stop there.
 You can also claim the RHI if you have a ground- or air-source heat pump or a biomass boiler.